Doctoral Practicum Training

 This practicum does not provide opportunities in the administration of psychological tests/batteries.

 All pre-doctoral psychology students may apply.
-Early trainees are welcome, as long as they have had some clinical experience prior to attending.
+Early career trainees are welcome, as long as they have had some clinical experience prior to attending.
 We ask that letters of recommendation be submitted from a supervisor (if possible) who is familiar with your clinical work.

 Students from other related disciplines, such as mental health counseling and social work, with a strong foundation in and integration of psychodynamic theory, in addition to previous clinical training experience, may also apply.

 * Deadline for application is June 1st

-* Qualified applicants will be invited to a tele-interview via Zoom with CAPS staff due to COVID-19.
+* Qualified applicants will be invited to a tele-interview via Zoom with CAPS staff.

 * Accepted trainees will be expected to provide proof of liability insurance through their graduate training program.